 Rubber bushings will not squeak because a chemical process bonds the bushing and the bushing shell.
 The poly bushing does not utilize a metallic housing and instead integrates with it through a floaty design.
 Since plastic and metal are detached, if there’s no lubrication, the result is squeaking, which most people find annoying.

 As we already mentioned, poly bushings tend to squeak if they’re not appropriately lubricated.
 You may think nothing of having made a quick application of grease to keep your polyurethane bushings squeak-free, though it keeps things running smoothly over the long term.
-In fact, the more your bushings are greased, the less likely you are to experience squeaking.
+The more your bushings are greased, the less likely you are to experience squeaking.

 The design of poly bushings has diversified over time, and some manufacturers will continue to warranty their service with poly bushings if they have their poly bushings coated appropriately upon installation.
 You must use the correct type of grease for poly bushings because it is essential to ensure they’re properly greased.